Prerak-J/Instagram_Clone_using_Flutter_Firebase/README.md

 # Instagram_Clone_using_Flutter_Firebase
-A clone of the popular app 'Instagram' for app development project purposes.
+A full stack (both front end and back end) clone of the popular app 'Instagram' for app development project purposes.